"Life is really simple, but we insist on making it complicated."

 3. Keep It Simple

-Focus on what matters.
-Add the necessities and get rid of the unnecessities.
-You most likely already have everything you need.
-The less you need, the better you’ll feel.
+Focus on what really matters.
+Strip away the unnecessary, and you’ll most likely find that you already have what you need.
+The less you cling to, the lighter and more at ease you’ll feel.

 A simple approach to determining if something is beneficial for you is to test it yourself.
 Experiment and observe what resonates with you.
 Pay attention to the signals your body provides to guide you in finding what works best for you.